Menu

 1. RAKAIA GORGE CAMPING GROUND | CANTERBURY

-Rakaia Gorge Camping Ground was our first camp spot on our April road trip, and probably also my favourite campsite on that trip.
+Rakaia Gorge Camping Ground was our first camp spot on our April road trip in 2019, and probably also my favourite campsite on that trip.

 Rakaia Gorge is a non-profit campground that certainly feels like a low-key community campground.

 It’s grassy with individual bays and an open area overlooking the stunning glacial Rakaia River.
-The toilets and bathroom facilities were very clean, and in early April, the campground was fairly quiet with just a few tourists staying for a night.
+The toilets and bathroom facilities are always very clean, and outside the main season and long weekends, the campground tends to be fairly quiet.

-If your van is small, like ours was, chances are that you’ll score a sight overlooking the river, especially if you arrive during the low season.
+If your van is small, like ours generally is, chances are that you’ll score a sight overlooking the river, especially if you arrive during the low season.

-You won’t find powered sites or hot showers but that didn’t bother us in the slightest.
+You won’t find powered sites but that didn’t bother us in the slightest.

 Just across the bridge from the campground is the great 5km Rakaia Gorge Walkway track that takes you to two lookouts.
-We only managed to walk to the first lookout since we arrived too late in the day (after picking up the van and doing grocery shopping in Christchurch).
+Don’t miss it!

 BASIC FACTS

-• Facilities: 58 unpowered sites; flush toilets + cold showers
+- Facilities: 59 unpowered sites; flush toilets + hot showers

 2. PURAKAUNUI BAY | OTAGO (CATLINS COAST)